gelatodigital/automate-sdk/README.md

   startTime?: number;       // start timestamp in seconds or 0 to start immediately (default: 0)

   // Proxy caller
-  proxy?: boolean;          // executions will be routed through proxy for extra safety.
+  dedicatedMsgSender: boolean;     // task will be called via a dedicated msg.sender which you can whitelist

   // Single execution task
   singleExec?: boolean;     // task cancels itself after 1 execution if true.